 This is the safety-alert symbol.
-When this symbol is seen on the machine or in this manual, be alert for the potential of personal injury.
+When you see this symbol on the machine or in this manual, be alert to the potential for personal injury.

 Technical manuals are divided in two parts: repair and operation and tests.
 Repair sections tell how to repair the components.
-Operation and test sections help to quickly identify the majority of routine failures quickly.
+Operation and tests sections help you identify the majority of routine failures quickly.